How to promote cervical health

 - Family history — Cervical cancer can run in some families.
 If an immediate family member had cervical cancer, you have a higher risk of developing the disease than you would if no one in your family had it.

-- Race/ethnicity — Black and Hispanic individuals with cervixes develop HPV-associated cervical cancer more than people of other races and ethnicities, according to the Centers for Disease Control and Prevention (CDC).
+- Race/ethnicity — Black and Hispanic individuals with cervixes develop HPV-associated cervical cancer more than people of other races and ethnicities, according to the CDC.

 How to promote cervical health